GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 #.
 In the API description that follows we will use the type ``int`` to
    mean a 4-byte integer.
-All integers used in the API are 4-byte integers with the exception of one function where a longer integer is used.
+All integers used in the API are 4-byte integers with the exception of one function where an 8-byte integer is used.
 Since different operating systems have their own way of defining 8-byte integers we use C99's ``int64_t`` for this purpose;
-   it is guaranteed to yield the correct type that the GMT function expect.
+   it is guaranteed to yield the correct type that the GMT function expects.

-In version 5, the standard GMT programs are themselves specific but overly simple examples of GMT applications that only call the single GMT function they are associated with.
-However, some programs such as :doc:`pslegend`, :doc:`gmtconvert`,
+In version 5, the standard GMT programs are themselves simple invocations of the :doc:`gmt` application with the function name as argument.
+However, some of these modules, such as :doc:`pslegend`, :doc:`gmtconvert`,
 :doc:`grdblend`,
-:doc:`grdfilter` and others call several modules.
+:doc:`grdfilter` and others may call several additional modules.

 Recognized resources
 --------------------

-The GMT API knows how to read and write six types of data common to GMT operations: CPT palette tables, data tables (ASCII or binary), text tables, GMT grids, PostScript text, and images (reading only).
+The GMT API knows how to read and write six types of data common to GMT operations: CPT palette tables, data tables (ASCII or binary), text tables (ASCII), GMT grids, PostScript text, and images.
 In addition, we present two data types to facilitate the passing of simple user arrays (one or more equal-length data columns of any data type, e.g., double, char) and 2-D or 3-D user matrices (of any data type and column/row